1 / 50

 32 / 50

-A. Tire damage
+A. Mechanical damage

 B. Damage to the coupling

-C. Mechanical damage
+C. Tire damage

 Rough acceleration can cause mechanical damage.
 When pulling a trailer, rough acceleration can damage the coupling.